 Growing up on a dairy farm, Nat brings along her farm experience.
 Nat gets involved in all areas of the practice and has a varied role which includes assisting with nursing, reception, dog grooming and from September – November assists Ed with his sheep and cattle reproduction services, to which Nat has found herself starting her own flock of blue faced Leicester’s.

-Nat got married in November 2012, and her Husband helps run the Wheatsheaf Inn Borrowby, so Nat can often be found helping out with the odd shift.
-Nat also has many dogs, pigs, sheep, chickens as well as a turtle.
+Nat got married in December 2012 and at home she has many dogs, pigs, sheep, chickens as well as a turtle.

 Rachel joined Mile House in September 2009 and has been studying at Askham Bryan College to gain her qualifications and has recently passed her exams so is now a fully qualified Veterinary Nurse.

 Rachel enjoys getting involved with all cases and is a huge support to Ed, James, Andrew and Suzanne (despite them being a bit testing at times!).
 Rachel also has a farming background and is very experienced with both small animals and equine.

 When not at work Rachel is busy decorating and organising her new house and really enjoys beating with her dog Riley the handsome cocker spaniel, who she has trained.
 Rachel also has her own horse who she rides out regularly.

 Amy joined Mile House in December 2011 as receptionist and is the cheery welcoming face of the practice.
 Having grown up on a farm in Northallerton Amy has a great knowledge of the area, and is a fantastic help to James, Andrew and Suzanne, especially helpful when they are lost and the Sat Nav won’t work!